dofuuz/dofuuz.github.io/_posts/2024-03-17-dimidium-terminal-color-scheme.md

 ![Preview of the result](/assets/202403/timg3.png){:.centered}

-It's close to the standard while ensuring all colors are evenly visible.
+It's close to the standard while ensuring all colors are well visible.

 The reduced lightness difference makes red and blue more visible, and the oversaturation of cyan and green is gone.